MicrosoftDocs/azure-docs/articles/cosmos-db/scripts/cli/sql/autoscale.md

 ---
-title: Azure Cosmos DB SQL API account, database, and container with autoscale
+title: Azure Cosmos DB for NoSQL account, database, and container with autoscale
-description: Use Azure CLI to create an Azure Cosmos DB Core (SQL) API account, database, and container with autoscale.
+description: Use Azure CLI to create an Azure Cosmos DB for NoSQL account, database, and container with autoscale.
 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: mjbrown
 ms.service: cosmos-db
-ms.subservice: cosmosdb-sql
+ms.subservice: nosql
 ms.topic: sample
 ms.date: 06/22/2022
 ms.custom: kr2b-contr-experiment
 ---

-# Create an Azure Cosmos DB SQL API account, database, and container with autoscale
+# Create an Azure Cosmos DB for NoSQL account, database, and container with autoscale

 [!INCLUDE[appliesto-sql-api](../../../includes/appliesto-sql-api.md)]

-The script in this article creates an Azure Cosmos DB Core (SQL) API account, database, and container with autoscale.
+The script in this article creates an Azure Cosmos DB for NoSQL account, database, and container with autoscale.

 ## Prerequisites